Video Transcoding, Dynamic Ingest, and APIs: An Overview

 - Notifications of video progress can be sent to an endpoint you specify.

 The benefits of Dynamic Ingest are broad and varied depending on your use case.
-Did you know you can re-transcode your video library using Dynamic Ingest?
-Just by issuing the right API requests, a task that used to take multi-days or multi-weeks is greatly reduced to hours or a few days with less handholding.
+Did you know you can re-transcode your video using Dynamic Ingest?
+Just by issuing the right API request, you can programmatically retranscode the video using another profile.
 Dynamic Ingest can also be used to ingest custom thumbnails, video stills and even caption files.

 Hope you enjoyed this introductory article on transcoding and Dynamic Ingest and it has provided the material to get you started with a very powerful API to automate your workflow.